 - Scoring (option fields only)

 - Policies to restrict editing

-When changing the name of a field that is in use, consider using the Migrate fields button available for the form when it is viewed in the list of forms created using the event forms tool.
+When changing the name of a field that is in use, use the Migrate fields button next to the form name in the Event forms tool.
 There is currently no Migrate fields button available for profile, database or related entity forms, so field names within these form types cannot be safely modified if data is present.

-Calculations of any sort can be included within a table or matrix with the exception of the table calculation types, which are used outside of a table or matrix to return results about the table or matrix.
+Calculations of any type can be included within a table or matrix with the exception of the table calculation fields, which are used outside of a table or matrix to return results about the table or matrix.

 This example shows a table used in a strength and conditioning form.
-The first field in the table, on the left-hand side, is called Exercise and is a database field.
-Each of the subsequent columns is a field that has also been set to appear in table format.
+The first field in the table, on the left-hand side, is called Exercise and is a Database field.
+Each of the subsequent columns are fields that have also been set to appear in table format.
 Here, Exercise holds the table properties for the entire table.
 The field named Load is a calculation multiplying the data entered for the fields called Sets, Reps and Weight, as follows: